 Western guests enjoyed bun doc mung for the first time and kept praising it as delicious.

 The Western guest also tried the fried dough sticks, dipped in the broth to soften them and make them more flavorful.
-He praised the fried dough sticks for their deliciousness, with a crispy outer layer and soft inside, the texture similar to “pa-tong-go” - a famous fried dough stick in Bangkok, Thailand.
+He praised the fried dough sticks for their deliciousness, with a crispy outer layer and soft inside, the texture similar to “pa-tong-go” - a famous fried doughnut in Bangkok, Thailand.

-water spinach noodles 0.gif
+Water spinach noodles 0.gif

 Scottish guy praises the meatballs for being soft, juicy, rich and aromatic